 Little Multilingual Minds (LMM)

 Young families are often busy and lack community support to transmit and maintain their Heritage Language to their young children.
 Little Multilingual Minds (LMM) has been created in response to the needs of culturally and linguistically diverse families.
-LMM is a project that enhances and extends preschool children’s Heritage Language (HL) input and skills during early childhood.
+LMM is a project that enhances and extends children’s Heritage Language (HL) input and skills during early childhood.
 LMM also support families with children learning a second language other than English.

 Our philosophy centres around the notion that children learn and develop their language(s) best through play and enriching social activities.
 We aim to strengthen children’s self-esteem and self-identity through developing their HL in meaningful social activities.